alanmac17/billme/README.md

 ## Testing:
 Testing was done as each change was saved.
 - Within gitpod I utilised the live server extension to see changes in real time.
+- Using Unicorn Revealer I checked for any overflow.
 - Using google developer tools I checked the responsiveness when changing screen sizing and used the desktop and mobile filters
 - Upon pushing the code to github I ran the lighthouse reports for mobile and desktop.
 - Lastly I ran the code through validators to looks for errors in html and css.